Self-guided Sightseeing Tour #1 in Ingolstadt, Germany

 The High School is a secular building from the 15th century in the old town of Ingolstadt.
 The multi-storey building with a high gable roof has a north gable with a turret divided by cantilaster strips.
 The building served different facilities over time and was structurally slightly modified several times.

 The Cathedral of the Beautiful Unserer Lieben Frau or Liebfrauenmünster is a Catholic parish church in Ingolstadt in the Bavarian Diocese of Eichstätt.
-The corner position of the two unfinished towers of the late Gothic hall church of the 15th century is striking.
+The late Gothic church of the 15th century is a borderline case of hall church and pseudo-basilica.
 The name Münster does not refer to a function as a monastery church, but to its size.

 Wikipedia: Münster Zur Schönen Unserer Lieben Frau (DE), Website